caioresdev/watchops/README.md

 - Ensure that the `config.json` file is properly configured with the desired thresholds and the Discord webhook URL.
 - For GPU monitoring, the application uses NVML through the `pynvml` library; ensure that your system has the appropriate NVIDIA drivers installed.
 - Docker must be installed and running, and the user executing the backend must have the necessary permissions to access Docker.

-## License

-This project is licensed under the MIT License.

----

-Adjust the repository URL and any other details as necessary.